farmaker47/DQN---Navigation-project/README.md

 ## Instructions
 Follow the instructions in ```Navigation.ipynb``` to get started with training your own agent!

-## Usage
-You will train an agent to collect bananas in a large, square world.

-A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.

-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
-Given this information, the agent has to learn how to best select actions.
-Four discrete actions are available, corresponding to:

-- ```0``` - move forward.
-- ```1``` - move backward.
-- ```2``` - turn left.
-- ```3``` - turn right.

 ## Run the code
 Execute the cells inside Navigation.ipynb file in sequential order so to proceed with training the agent.
 Tweak the hyperparameters to get different results.
 No need of GPU as this project is fast enough with CPU power.

-The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.